Domestic Worker Rights

 - Any applicable live-in employment conditions

 Domestic workers must be paid at least the Nevada minimum wage, and payment must be made for all working hours, including sleep time and meal breaks if the worker is required to be on duty at those times.
-Hourly employees in Nevada are entitled to a special overtime pay rate of at least 1.5 times their regular hourly wage for all overtime worked if they work over 40 hours in a week.
+Hourly employees in Nevada are entitled to a special overtime pay rate of at least 1.5 times their regular hourly wage for all overtime worked if they work over 40 hours in a week and over eight hours in a day unless their regularly scheduled shift is 10 hours per day.
 Overtime compensation is not required for live-in employees.

 A record of all employee wages and hours worked must be kept by the employer.

 If an employer terminates a live-in worker’s employment without cause, written notice must be provided by the employer, as well as a minimum of 30 days of lodging for the employee, either at the employer’s home or an off-site location.

 A domestic worker’s paperwork or personal items may not be taken by the employer.
 Employers are prohibited from restricting, interfering, or monitoring an employee’s cell phone or other communication devices.

 Learn more about Nevada’s Domestic Workers’ Bill of Rights.

 New Mexico Domestic Service in Minimum Wage Act